kt3k/cell/README.md

 deno add @kt3k/cell
 ```

-## Hello world: How to use `on` helper
+## Hello world: How to use `on`

-The below is an example of `cell` component.
-A `cell` component is a function of
+The below is an example of a cell component.
+A cell component is a function of
 the type `(ctx: Context) => string | undefined`.

-`Context` includes many handy helpers for implementing UI behavior easily and
+`Context` includes handy helpers for implementing UI behavior easily and
 quickly.

 The below example uses `on` helper, which registers the event handler to the